Kelex: Fictional character biography

 Kelex was previously one of Jor-El's robotic servants on the planet Krypton, alongside Kelor.
-Presumed destroyed along with Jor-El and the rest of Krypton, Kelex later appears alive and becomes the Fortress of Solitude's caretaker.
-Later, when Superman obtains the Eradicator device, it tries to recreate Krypton on Earth, creating a clone of Kelex in the process.
+Presumed destroyed along with Jor-El and the rest of Krypton, Kelex later resurfaces and becomes the Fortress of Solitude's caretaker.

-Kelex is used as a framing device for a tour of a redesigned Fortress of Solitude.

-At one point, Lex Luthor destroys Kelex before Superman rebuilds him to battle Brainiac 13, who is vulnerable to Kryptonian technology.

-Kelex operates in disguise as the hero 'Steel' for a while.
-Kelex is featured in an issue of 'Superboy'; he transcribes his impressions of Krypto, who is helping people endangered by an alien invasion.
+When Superman obtains the Eradicator, a Kryptonian device, it tries to recreate Krypton on Earth, beginning with the South Pole in the Antarctic.
+The Eradicator's efforts create the Fortress of Solitude and a group of robotic servants, one of which is a recreation of Kelex.

+The Fortress of Solitude is dramatically redesigned when Dominus takes control of Superman's mind.
+The Fortress is later destroyed by Lex Luthor, severely damaging Kelex.
+When Superman returns to the fortress, he repairs Kelex enough to enable him to speak.
+Kelex assists Superman in confronting an android double, programmed to protect Lois Lane, who had become defective.
+Kelex is vital in making the double stand down and thus rescuing Lois.
-The fortress was later restored within a Tesseract (an infinite space within a finite containment), and Kelex is once again its caretaker.
-Natasha Irons reprograms Kelex so that he would speak more in slang, such as calling Superman 'Big Blue'.

-That incarnation of the Fortress is destroyed during the "For Tomorrow" storyline.
-Superman relocates his new portable fortress to South America, but Kelex's fate in the storyline was left unknown at the time.
+The Fortress of Solitude is restored within a Tesseract (an infinite space within a finite containment), and Kelex is once again its caretaker.
+This incarnation of the Fortress is destroyed during the storyline "Superman: For Tomorrow".
+Superman relocates his fortress to South America, but Kelex's fate is left unknown.

-In Justice League of America (vol. 2), Kelex attempts to destroy humanity by controlling a robot army before being destroyed by Supergirl and Jesse Quick.
+In the final issue of Justice League of America (vol. 2), Kelex returns and attempts to conquer Earth by amassing a robot army.
+He is destroyed by Supergirl and Jesse Quick, ending the threat.

 Kelex is seen again in "DC Rebirth", once again a loyal assistant in Superman's Fortress of Solitude.